• Home

 A really important question that needs to be answered is: what comes with a Cricut Joy?
 A regular, non-bundled Cricut Joy box contains:

-While the blade and housing are listed as “included” with the machine, they're already installed.
+The blade and housing are listed as “included” with the machine, but they’re already installed and they don’t look like separate parts.

 There's literally no assembly required with the Cricut Joy.
 You just need to plug it in and it's ready to use!